Copra: Production

 Copra has traditionally been grated and ground, then boiled in water to extract coconut oil.
 It was used by Pacific island cultures and became a valuable commercial product for merchants in the South Seas and South Asia in the 1860s.
 Nowadays, coconut oil (70%) is extracted by crushing copra; the by-product is known as copra cake or copra meal (30%).

 The coconut cake which remains after the oil is extracted is 18–25% protein, but contains so much dietary fiber it cannot be eaten in large quantities by humans.
 Instead, it is normally fed to ruminants.

 The production of copra – removing the shell, breaking it up, drying – is usually done where the coconut palms grow.
 Copra can be made by smoke drying, sun drying, or kiln drying.
 Hybrid solar drying systems can also be used for a continuous drying process.
-In a hybrid solar drying system, solar energy is utilized during daylight and energy from burning biomass is used when sunlight is not sufficient or during night.
+In a hybrid solar drying system, solar energy is utilized during daylight and energy from burning biomass is used when sunlight is not sufficient or during night time.
 Sun drying requires little more than racks and sufficient sunlight.
 Halved nuts are drained of water, and left with the meat facing the sky; they can be washed to remove mold-creating contaminants.
 After two days the meat can be removed from the shell with ease, and the drying process is complete after three to five more days (up to seven in total).
 Sun drying is often combined with kiln drying, eight hours of exposure to sunlight means the time spent in a kiln can be reduced by a day and the hot air the shells are exposed to in the kiln is more easily able to remove the remaining moisture.
-This process can also be reversed, partially drying the copra in the kiln and finishing the process with sunlight.
+This process can also be done in reverse order: partially drying the copra in the kiln, and finishing the process with sunlight.
 Starting with sun drying requires careful inspection to avoid contamination with mold while starting with kiln-drying can harden the meat and prevent it from drying out completely in the sun.

 In India, small but whole coconuts can be dried over the course of eight months to a year, and the meat inside removed and sold as a whole ball.
 Meat prepared in this fashion is sweet, soft, oily and is cream-coloured instead of being white.
 Coconut meat can be dried using direct heat and smoke from a fire, using simple racks to suspend the coconut over the fire.
 The smoke residue can help preserve the half-dried meat but the process overall suffers from unpredictable results and the risk of fires.

 While there are some large plantations with integrated operations, copra remains primarily a smallholder crop.
 In former years copra was collected by traders going from island to island and port to port in the Pacific Ocean but South Pacific production is now much diminished, with the exception of Papua New Guinea, the Solomon Islands and Vanuatu.